MikeDigitize/JSFundamentals/README.md

 ```

 In the above the factory function <code>Foo</code> returns an object that, through a closure, retains a reference to the <code>name</code> parameter passed into <code>Foo</code> when it's called.
+The ability to return only what we want means that when creating factories, unlike in prototypal inheritance, we can make use of private properties.

 Factory functions are great for creating objects that don't need inheritance.
 They can't be extended.
 They return instances that differ from those created with the <code>new</code> keyword for a number of ways, but most importantly - as <code>Foo</code> returns an object literal, any instances of <code>Foo</code> will inherit from <code>Object</code> and not <code>Foo</code>.
 So adding anything to the prototype of <code>Foo</code> will have no effect on any instances of it because there is no prototypal link between it and the object it returns.

 ### Composition

 Factory functions have an obvious limitation in that they don't support inheritance.
-But is inheritance always the best solution for sharing methods?
-When an instance inherits from a constructor's blueprint it inherits everything.
-But maybe it doesn't need everything.
+But inheritance is not always the best solution for sharing methods.
+When an instance inherits from a constructor's blueprint it inherits everything when perhaps it doesn't need everything.
 Maybe it only needs one or two methods or properties.
-If this is the case then there is an alternative to pure inheritance - composition.
-You can think of the difference between them as inheritance is when objects are defined based on what they are and composition is objects defined based on what they do.
+With this in mind an often preferable alternative to pure inheritance is composition - creating objects composed of other objects or functions.
+Think of the difference between the two as inheritance is when objects are defined based on what they are whereas composition is objects defined based on what they do.
 Consider the following:

 ```javascript
 function Total(costs) {